eksctl-io/eksctl/userdocs/src/gitops-quickstart.md

 - [Fluentd](https://www.fluentd.org/) & Amazon's [CloudWatch agent](https://aws.amazon.com/cloudwatch/) -- for cluster & containers' [log collection, aggregation & analytics in CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-logs.html).
 - [podinfo](https://github.com/stefanprodan/podinfo) --  a toy demo application.

-It's easy to confirm if all of this is up and running for you. `eksctl` is pretty smart.
-If your deployments require namespace, role etc and  If the namespaces are specified another yaml file,  `eksctl` will create the namespace, role, rolebinding etc before deployments etc.
+It's easy to confirm if all of this is up and running for you.
 Let's check `podinfo` and see if it's up.

 ```console
 kubectl get service --namespace demo